 As shown in method-1, enable the USB debugging mode through the ‘developer options’ in your phone.
 Also, enable the ‘OEM Unlocking’ option.

 Step-2: Install Android SDK Platform Tools

-From the Google developer site, download and install the Android SDK platform tools depending on the system you are using.
-For your easiness, I am showing the method for Windows version of the tools.
-Also, download SuperSU zip file and store it on the SD card in your device.
+From the Google developer site, download and install the Android SDK platform-tools depending on the system you are using.
+For your easiness, I am showing the method for the Windows version of the tools.
+Also, download the SuperSU zip file and store it on the SD card on your device.
 We will use it in the later step.